The four jewels of inclusive communities

 - More self assured

-But time and again, it is the less measured and the more 'felt' outcomes which sit at the heart of lasting social change.
-Yet without formally recognising them and understanding their worth, the richness of practice which creates these in the lives of people and communities, often goes underplayed and under resourced.
+But time and again, it is the less measured and the more ‘felt’ outcomes that sit at the heart of lasting social change.
+Yet without formally recognising them and understanding their worth, the richness of practice that creates these in the lives of people and communities often goes underplayed and under-resourced.